Wolmer's Schools

-Wolmer's Schools in Kingston, Jamaica, consists of Wolmer's Pre-School, Wolmer's Preparatory School and two high schools: Wolmer's Trust High School For Girls and Wolmer's Trust High School for Boys.
-While acknowledged as separate institutions, each school carries the same crest, motto, "Age Quod Agis", a Latin phrase that translates as "Whatever you do, do it well".
-They also use the same school song.
+Wolmer's Schools, also referred to as Wolmer's Trust Group of Schools, is located in Kingston, Jamaica and currently consists of Wolmer's Pre-School, Wolmer's Preparatory School and two high schools: Wolmer's Trust High School for Boys and Wolmer's Trust High School for Girls.
+Both high schools are popular choices among Jamaican students taking the Primary Exit Profile (PEP) examinations.
+While acknowledged as separate institutions, the schools share a school song, crest, and motto, "Age Quod Agis", a Latin phrase that translates as "Whatever you do, do it well".
+Another English translation is “Whatever you do, do it to the best of your ability”.

 Wolmer's Schools closely resemble British schools of the 1950s more than those today, a trend that can be noted of the entire Jamaican schooling system.
-Wolmer's Boys' and Girls' have been deemed some of the top schools in the Caribbean and from most sources it has been recognized as apart of the top ten schools in Jamaica and in the region.
-Wolmer's Girls' was ranked second, after Glenmuir High School, in the Reform of Education in Jamaica 2021 for top value-added traditional/secondary school in the island, with St. Jago High School ranking fifth.

 History

-Wolmer's is the second oldest high school in the Caribbean, having been established in 1729 by John Wolmer, a goldsmith, who bequeathed £2,360 for the establishment of a Free School.
+Wolmer's is the second-oldest high school in the Caribbean, having been established in 1729 by John Wolmer, a goldsmith, who bequeathed £2,360 for the establishment of a Free School.
 However, it did not come into existence until 1736, when the Wolmer's Trust was set up.

 The oldest is Combermere School, in Barbados, originally the Drax Parish School, established in 1695 by the will of Colonel Henry Drax, a son of Sir James Drax, of 1682.
 The third (by record thus far) being Harrison College in Barbados, formerly Harrison Free School, established in 1733.

-Wolmer's is certainly the oldest school in the Caribbean to retain its original name.
+Wolmer's is certainly the oldest school in the Caribbean that has retained its original name.
 It turned into a group of schools, which was completely overhauled during the educational reforms of Governor John Peter Grant, who brought two new schoolmasters over from England.

 Wolmer's is the oldest continually operating school in Jamaica.
+Wolmer’s is the only school that can boast having a day to commemorate its immense contributions to Jamaica.